-Heat oven to 350 place pans in oven and reduce heat to 275 - bake for about 20 minutes or more, stirring occasionally.
+Heat oven to 350 place pans in oven and reduce heat to 250 - bake for about 20 to 45 minutes stirring occasionally.
 Once heated through nicely and toasty, remove from oven and allow to cool completely.

 If desired, you can add other items at this time for those who prefer a sweet salty mix - dried cherries or cranberries, dried pineapple or papaya, banana chips, chocolate chips, mini M & M or Reeses pieces etc.